drnic/docker-registry-dockerfile/README.md

 Now you can upload your newly created image (from `docker build -t`) to your newly running docker registry.

+Yes, technically you are pushing the docker-registry's own image to itself.
+So meta.

 ```
 $ docker push localhost:5000/docker-registry
 The push refers to a repository [localhost:5000/docker-registry] (len: 1)